Lisbon: The City of Seven Hills

 Highlights:

-– São Vicente de Fora Monastery: A 16th-century monastery renowned for its stunning baroque architecture and beautiful azulejos (ceramic tiles).
+São Vicente de Fora Monastery – A 16th-century monastery decorated with stunning blue-and-white azulejos (tiles).

 What to Do: